bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 * **Docstrings and Model help text within the Python source code of Bokeh**: detailed explanations of all Bokeh modules and their properties.
 These texts are available from the Python interpreter and within most Python development environments.
-Sphinx also uses those texts to generate the `API Reference`_ within Bokeh's documentation.
+Sphinx also uses those texts to generate the :ref:`reference guide <refguide>` section of Bokeh's documentation.

 * **Narrative documentation**: tutorial-like descriptions and instructions for Bokeh.
-This includes sections like the `User guide`_, `Developer guide`_ or Gallery_.
+This includes the :ref:`userguide` and :ref:`contributors guide <contributors_guide>`.

 In the file :bokeh-tree:`sphinx/source/rst_epilog.txt`, you can find many common substitutions used across the narrative documentation as well as docstrings and